xubik/xubik.github.com/_posts/2013/2013-08-26-rails-for-zombies-redux.md

 		has_many :tweets
 	end

+This relationship may be specified in one direction only (either way), or both.

 To save a new tweet, retrieve the required zombie and then use create, passing in this zombie.

 	z = Zombie.find(3)